trinary/vis-class/slides/minards-map.md

 ***

-Hundreds of pieces of data in five dimensions, distilled into a single, understandable image.
+Hundreds of pieces of data in six dimensions, distilled into a single, understandable image.

 ***